wanghaisheng/responsive-landing-page-starter/content/blog/en/connecting-voice-calls-to-an-amazon-lex-bot.md

 ---
 Today’s AI platforms offer advanced capabilities with voice and text bots, transcription engines, and sentiment analysis engines.

-All of these capabilities help developers to build bots that serve a multitude of functions, including helping callers in placing orders, making a booking, getting assistance with issues, and much more.
+These capabilities help developers build bots that serve a multitude of functions, including supporting callers in placing orders, making a booking, getting assistance with issues, and much more.

 In this tutorial, we will guide you on setting up a basic Amazon Lex bot, setting up a Lex reference connection, and a sample Vonage Voice API application, which will allow you to call a phone number and interact with the Lex bot via voice.